 BCG's intellectual leadership, diverse client base, and global network make us an ideal platform for personal growth and development.
 As a BCG consultant, you can have a high-level impact with some of the world's leading organisations and businesses.

-If you are interested in BCG but not ready to apply for a job, please create a profile here and tell us about yourself.
+Find out more about our new medical elective for top students.
+If you are interested in BCG but not ready to apply for a job or elective, please create a profile here and tell us about yourself.
 If you have previously registered, you may sign in at any time to update any profile information.

 "BCG dedicate a lot of time and energy to train new joiners, and this happens in two mains ways.
 Firstly, there are official programmes, such as the two week course when you join.
 This focuses on the basics of consulting, such as the use of Excel, understanding a company's balance sheet, and how to swim during your first case in an unfamiliar industry.
 Later in your first year there is another one-week programme in Europe, during which you really consolidate the skills learned thus far.
 My personal favourite is the two week Business Essentials Programme, which is a mini-MBA offered to medics/PhD joiners within the first year.
 Held in either Barcelona or Boston, you're given a crash-course on topics such as financial accounting, marketing and strategy.
 It's run by professors from business schools such as Harvard and Stanford and really gives a big lift up in business knowledge.